AbinashBishoyi/zegoggl.es/_posts/2009-03-27-guerilla-taking-of-patty-hearst.markdown

 ---
-title: "guerrilla: the taking of Patty Hearst"
+title: "Guerrilla: the taking of Patty Hearst"
 categories:
 - music
 - pop